-Prerequisites: Pre-Vocational Education
+Prerequisites: Pre-Vocational Education Grade Levels: 10-11 Credits: 1

 This is a work skills class for students who have completed Pre-Vocational Education but are not yet ready for community-based work experiences.
 In this course, students utilize daily "hands on" work activities to reinforce the skills they learned in Pre-Vocational Education.
-The course includes a classroom component with lessons and activities to reinforce meaningful and beneficial student work and job skills.
-The course is designed to improve work skills to prepare students for future participation in Work Experience II.
-Students will also have an opportunity to improve their work skills through "peer role modeling" and jobs around campus in locations such as the library, office, and athletic areas.
+The course is designed to improve work skills to better prepare them for possible future participation in Work Experience II.
+Students will also have an opportunity to improve their work skills through "peer role modeling" and jobs around the school such as building trade support, indoor athletics.
 They will work side by side with upperclassmen who have demonstrated good work skills and good character skills.